cujarrett/es6-in-six-hours/README.md

 ES6 also know as ECMAScript 6 or ECMAScript 2015 is a fun and interesting addition to JavaScript.
 There's lots of ways to learn the content, here's my take on the topics.
 It's meant to have a low barrier of entry and to be consumed in six one hour sessions.

+Also, ES6 in Seven Weeks isn't as catchy :smile:

 #### ES6 Topics Covered
 - [Let](./src/01-a-let.js) and [Const](./src/01-b-const.js)
 - [Arrow Functions and Lexical This](./src/02-arrow-functions-and-lexical-this.js)